Alyn Smith

 Alyn Edward Smith (born 15 September 1973) is a Scottish politician.
-A member of the Scottish National Party (SNP), he was elected as the Member of Parliament (MP) for Stirling at the 2019 general election.
+A member of the Scottish National Party (SNP), he served as the Member of Parliament (MP) for Stirling from 2019 until 2024 when he unsuccessfully stood for the Stirling and Strathallan seat.
 He also served as a Member of the European Parliament (MEP) for Scotland from 2004 to 2019.
 He has been serving as SNP Spokesperson for Europe and EU Accession since December 2022.

 Early life and education

 Smith was born in Glasgow on 15 September 1973 to Jane and Edward Smith.
 He grew up between Scotland and Saudi Arabia.

 After returning to the UK in 1986, he studied law and European law at the University of Leeds, receiving his LLB (Hons) degree in 1994.
 He spent a year studying on the Erasmus Programme at the University of Heidelberg in Germany.
 He gained a master's degree in European studies from the College of Europe in Natolin, Warsaw in 1995.
 The following year, he graduated from Nottingham Law School at Nottingham Trent University, and received a Diploma in Legal Practice.
 For a year he taught English in India and worked with Scotland Europa in Brussels.

 Smith later moved to London, where he qualified as a lawyer with commercial solicitors law firm Clifford Chance, working with them from 1997 to 1999.
 He was with another solicitors firm, Anderson Strathern, from 2000 to 2002.
 Smith was a director of Turning Point Scotland from 2011 to 2015, and a trustee of LGBT Youth Scotland from 2012 to 2017.
 He is Honorary Vice President of the Scottish Society for the Prevention of Cruelty to Animals (SSPCA).